decyphertek-io/decyphertek/docs/products/gcp-opensearch-instructions.md

-OpenSearch is a flexible, scalable, open-source way to build solutions for data-intensive applications.
-It offers search, security, observability, and more features, with built-in performance, developer-friendly tools, and powerful integrations.
+OpenSearch is an adaptable, scalable open-source platform designed for creating solutions for data-heavy applications.
+It provides features like search, security, and observability, coupled with robust performance, developer-friendly tools, and strong integration capabilities.

 Note:
 -----